-Leiv Eiriksson set foot in North America, 500 years before Columbus.
-Roald Amundsen was first to sail the North West Passage, and also won the race of being first to the South Pole.
-These two are just examples.
-Why has Norway fostered so many world-famous explorers?
+Leiv Eiriksson set foot in North America around year 1000.
+Roald Amundsen was first to sail the North West Passage and first to the South Pole.
+These two voyagers are just examples; Why has the Nordic countries fostered so many world-famous explorers?
 And how does this affect you?

-Exploration is the genes of many Norwegians, maybe because of the harsh nature.
-Norway has a rough climate with long and cold winters, and the people living along the rugged coastline have always gained from the resources brought to them by the ocean.
+Exploration is the genes of many people born and raised in the Nordic countries, maybe because of the harsh nature.
+The climate can be rough, with long and cold winters, and the people living along the rugged coastline have always gained from the resources brought to them by the ocean.
 People used boats for the open seas long before the age of the Vikings.
 Rock carvings show boats with stems, and 2000-year old boats have been excavated from burial mounds.
 The boats were designed and developed for hunting, fishing and transport.

 And later, for expeditions.

 The headquarters of Ulstein lies north of the North Sea and at the brink to the Barents Sea, at the northwest coast of Norway.
 We have developed vessels for a century.
 In the early days, the shipbuilders at Ulstein were also fishermen.
 During the winter months, when the fish came in abundance to the coast, the workers went fishing for several weeks, in their small, wooden boats.
 They were explorers, testing the elements against man.